mikependon/RepoDB/Docs/pages/cache.rst

 		null, // statementBuilder
 	);

-The snippets above creates a class named `FileCache` that implements the `ICache` interfaces.
-By implementing the said interface, the class is now qualified to become a library `Cache` object.

 Upon creating a repository, the `fileCache` variable is being passed in the `cache` parameter.
-This signals the repository to use the `FileCache` class as the cache manager object of the `Query` operation.
+This signals the repository to use the `FileCache` class as the `Cache` object manager of the `Query` operation.

 **Note:** The caller can activate a debugger on the `FileCache` class to enable debugging.
-When the callers call the `Query` method and passed a `cacheKey` value on it, the breakpoint will be hit by the debugger if it is placed inside `Add` method of the `FileCache` class.
+When the callers call the `Query` method and passed a `cacheKey` value on it, the breakpoint will be hitted by the debugger if it is placed inside `Add` method of the `FileCache` class.